-This topic explains how BitLocker Device Encryption can help protect data on devices running Windows 10.
-For an architectural overview about how BitLocker Device Encryption works with Secure Boot, see Secure boot and BitLocker Device Encryption overview.
+This topic explains how BitLocker Device Encryption can help protect data on devices running Windows.
 For a general overview and list of topics about BitLocker, see BitLocker.

 When users travel, their organization’s confidential data goes with them.
 Wherever confidential data is stored, it must be protected against unauthorized access.
 Windows has a long history of providing at-rest data-protection solutions that guard against nefarious attackers, beginning with the Encrypting File System in the Windows 2000 operating system.
 More recently, BitLocker has provided encryption for full drives and portable drives.
 Windows consistently improves data protection by improving existing options and by providing new strategies.

-Table 2 lists specific data-protection concerns and how they are addressed in Windows 10 and Windows 7.
+Table 2 lists specific data-protection concerns and how they are addressed in Windows 11, Windows 10, and Windows 7.

 Table 2.
-Data Protection in Windows 10 and Windows 7
+Data Protection in Windows 11, Windows 10, and Windows 7

 |When BitLocker is used with a PIN to protect startup, PCs such as kiosks cannot be restarted remotely.||Modern Windows devices are increasingly protected with BitLocker Device Encryption out of the box and support SSO to seamlessly protect the BitLocker encryption keys from cold boot attacks.